Opportunities for Public Comment

 Information about Rate Cases and Hearings

-- You can learn more about rate cases and the WUTC’s ratemaking process in this fact sheet.
+- You can learn more about rate cases and the ratemaking process by visitng the WUTC's Legal Process page.

 - You can review the major active cases on WUTC’s hearings page.